cheng2zhang/tempering/prog/NAMD/README.thstat.md

 By default, we use the exact method to compute dbeta/dE.
-But this can be too demanding on the precision, a workaround is to set `rescaleAdaptiveDedk` to a number greater than 1.0, which is roughly the change of the total energy divided by the change of the kinetic energy in response to a temperature change
+But this can be too demanding on the precision, a workaround is to set `rescaleAdaptiveDKdE` to a number less than 1.0, which is roughly the share of the kinetic energy gain upon a unit increase of the total energy.
 ```
-rescaleAdaptiveDedk 1.5
+rescaleAdaptiveDKdE 0.33
 ```
+The above values works for a typical 300K TIP3P water simulation.
+For higher temperatures, a larger value is needed.

 #### Monitoring the distribution of the (reduced) kinetic energy